asazanowicz/wp-oauth2-server/README.md

-# OAuth2 Complete For WordPress
+# OAuth2 For WordPress

 Your site will be able to provide Single Sign On and also deliver authorized user data using the OAuth 2.0 API.

-Contributors: Justin Greer, Joel Wickard, Neil Pullman, Andriej Sazanowicz Requires at least: 3.4.2
+Contributors: Justin Greer, Joel Wickard, Neil Pullman, Andriej Sazanowicz

-Tested up to: 3.7
+Requires at least: 3.4.2
-Stable tag: 2.0.0
+Tested on: 6.2.2
 License: GPLv2 or later

 License URI: http://www.gnu.org/licenses/gpl-2.0.html